rasundsbak/zoterokurs/episodes/03-history-and.open.science.md

 This is a lesson created via The Carpentries Workbench.
 It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
-Please refer to the [Introduction to The Carpentries Zotero]([https://www.zotero.org/support/] for full documentation.
+Please refer to the [Zotero]([https://www.zotero.org/support/] for full documentation.

 What you need to know is that there are three sections required for a valid Carpentries lesson: